-The city council appealed the decision after the Prince George’s Planning Board voted 4-1 in favor of the development earlier this year.
+The city council appealed the decision after the Prince George’s Planning Board of the development earlier this year.
 College Park City Council Attorney Suellen Ferguson prepared an official appeal shortly after the county council’s vote.

 Mayor Andrew Fellows says the property does not fit in with downtown College Park.

 “It’s out of sync with the Sector Plan,” he said.
 “From a planning perspective, it’s much higher and much denser than the Sector Plan outlines.”

 Since the proposed apartment will be six stories at its peak height, opponents say the building clashes with the strict guidelines for building height set out in the Sector Plan.